-- 1. A Party's Right to Offer Evidence and Argument: The ARB cannot prohibit a party's right to offer evidence and argument but may enforce time limits and dictate the order of ARB hearings.
+1. A Party's Right to Offer Evidence and Argument: The ARB cannot prohibit a party's right to offer evidence and argument but may enforce time limits and dictate the order of ARB hearings.
 To the extent possible, the ARB should advise the parties in advance of any time limitations the ARB intends to impose regarding the presentation of evidence and argument.
-The ARB should, schedule permitting, provide as much time as possible to each party to a hearing to fully present evidence and offer argument. - 2.
-Prohibition of Consideration of Information Not Provided at the ARB Hearing [Tax Code Sec.
+The ARB should, schedule permitting, provide as much time as possible to each party to a hearing to fully present evidence and offer argument.

+2. Prohibition of Consideration of Information Not Provided at the ARB Hearing [Tax Code Sec.
 41.66(e)]: In a protest hearing, the ARB cannot consider any appraisal district information on a protest that was not presented to the ARB during the protest hearing.
-In order for the ARB to consider any appraisal district record (i.e. chief appraiser, appraisal district representative, property owner, agent, or witness) at the protest hearing. - a) Exclusion of Evidence Required by Tax Code Section 41.67(e): If it is established during a protest hearing that the protesting party previously requested information under Tax Code Section 41.461 and that the opposing party did not deliver the information to the protesting party at least 14 days before the scheduled or postponed hearing, the opposing party cannot use or offer the requested information not made available in any form as evidence in the hearing.
-The ARB shall must exclude evidence under Tax Code Section 41.67(d) only if evidence presented at the hearing establishes that: the information sought to be excluded as evidence was not delivered at least 14 days before the hearing - b) the information sought to be excluded as evidence was previously requested by the protesting party.
+In order for the ARB to consider any appraisal district record (i.e. chief appraiser, appraisal district representative, property owner, agent, or witness) at the protest hearing.

+3. Exclusion of Evidence Required by Tax Code Section 41.67(d)(e): If it is established during a protest hearing that the protesting party previously requested information under Tax Code Section 41.461 and that the opposing party diverted information to the protesting party at least 14 days before the scheduled or postponed hearing, the opposing party cannot use or offer the requested information not made available in any form as evidence in the hearing.
+The ARB shall must exclude evidence under Tax Code Section 41.67(d) only if evidence presented at the hearing establishes that:

+a). the information sought to be excluded as evidence was not delivered at least 14 days before the hearing b). the information sought to be excluded as evidence was previously requested by the protesting party.

 Tax Code Sec.
-41.67(e) prohibits the chief appraiser from offering evidence at a hearing in support of a modification or denial of an exemption or application unless: - a) the chief appraiser provided the reasoning for the modification or denial to the property owner in writing no later than the 14th day before the hearing date; and
+41.67(e) prohibits the chief appraiser from offering evidence at a hearing in support of a modification or denial of an exemption or application unless:

+a). the chief appraiser provided the reasoning for the modification or denial to the property owner in writing no later than the 14th day before the hearing date; and b). evidence establishes that the additional reason was not known by the chief appraiser at the time the chief appraiser delivered the original notice of modification or denial

-- b) evidence establishes that the additional reason was not known by the chief appraiser at the time the chief appraiser delivered the original notice of modification or denial - 3.
-Chain of Command for All Evidence Presented: Originals or copies of any evidence presented at a hearing must be left for the inclusion of the ARB's records.
+3. Chain of Command for All Evidence Presented: Originals or copies of any evidence presented at a hearing must be left for the inclusion of the ARB's records.
 Each party must also provide a copy of its evidence to the other party.
 Evidence shown on an electronic device (CD-ROM, memory cards, PCs, iPads, video recorders, projectors, digital cameras, cell phones) or presented in any other form will not be considered unless the required copies are provided.
 Written copies from electronic medium of all evidence or information submitted at the hearing must be presented for public record.

-Section 10: Guidelines for Protests/Standards of Documentation
+Guidelines for Protests/Standards of Documentation